The Names of God

 Click to tweet

-Clement of Alexandria says it well, “We speak not as supplying His name; but for want, we use good names, in order that the mind may have these as points of support, so as not to err in other respects.
-For each one by itself does not express God; but all together are indicative of [God] (Stromata 5.12)
+Clement of Alexandria declared, “We speak not as supplying His name; but for want, we use good names, in order that the mind may have these as points of support, so as not to err in other respects.
+For each one by itself does not express God, but all together are indicative of God” (Stromata 5.12).

 As I keep the Bible as my main book, I’ve found that meditating on the names of God is beneficial for the sake of:

 Knowledge and Understanding: Contrasting how the NIV and ESV translate John 17:26a may amplify this point.
 In this verse, the NIV translates the Greek phrase σου τò óνομα as “you” and footnotes it as “your name.”
 However, the ESV translates it as “your name.”
 The ESV is being true to its literal translation goal, the NIV to its dynamic equivalent goal.
 The differences read as follows: “I have made you known to them” (NIV); “I have made known to them your name” (ESV).
 The NIV correctly understands that within the contextual setting of the first century church to know God’s name meant to know God; it takes an interpretive step for its readers by translating the phrase σου τò óνομα as “you.”
 “You have exalted above all things your name and your word” (138:2b).
 That is to say, God exalts above everything else “who he is and how he acts” as well as “what he says.”